Zero (Mega Man): Critical reception

 Zero's character was met with positive critical response by publications for video games.
 Game Revolution called him "mysterious, androgynous" and compared him to Proto Man "with a ponytail".
+In retrospect, DenfamincoGamer said the most likely explanation behind Zero's inclusion in the series his popular characters in the Mega Man X series.
+In particular, Mega Man X4, in which he was promoted to the second protagonist, delved into his past and inner struggles, and, coupled with the passionate performance of Okiayu, who solidified his popularity.
+Zero's differences with the original Mega Man and X helped making his character more unique leading to the creation of his own series.

 Jeese Scheeden from IGN enjoyed his sword-wielding characters in the video games, describing him as an answer to the question of how Mega Man would fight if armed with a sword, and noted his fighting style as popular with gamers.
 GameZone writer Michael Knutson praised the inclusion of Zero in the Mega Man X series, citing his playability as popular amongst series fans as it expanded the gameplay.
 GameSpot editors Christian Nutt and Justin Speer stated that X3 benefited from the addition of Zero as a limited playable character as previous games from the franchise only used both Mega Man and X. In regards to Zero's powers, Game Informer claimed Zero had the best weaponry in X6 based on the multiple extra abilities he had before defeating any boss character.
 Jeremy Parish from 1UP.com stated that his appearance as a playable character with his own story in Mega Man X4 by itself made it the best game in the X series.
 GameSpot noted the contrast in his gameplay to that of X in Mega Man X4 increased the difficulty of using him in the title.
 Additionally, Brett Elston from GamesRadar credited Zero as one of the reasons the X series became so popular and that his own popularity within gamers earned him his own video game series.
 GamesRadar also cited Zero's actors across the X series, finding the first from X4, Wayne Doster, unappealing due to his infamous scene where he yells in front of the dead Iris.
 On the other hand, the site praised Yong Bosch's take on the character, believing it was likable.
 The fandom in general found the scene where he yells "What am I fighting for?!" as one of the worst parts in voice acting in Mega Man history alongside some cutscenes from Mega Man 8 to the point of calling it a "horror".
 While reviewing Mega Man X: Command Mission, 1UP.com criticized that his English voice acting makes him "sound like a surfer" and lamented his poor screentime.
 By the time of Mega Man X6, Destructoid criticized Zero's role in the story as he had been killed twice ever since his debut and once again is revived.
 His closer relationship with X was also the subject of negative responses, comparing them to fanfictions.